MaxGandini/Obsidian_brain/Mathematics/Tensors.md

 ![[tensor.png]]

-IE: A vector is a rank 1 tensor.
+IE: A vector "is a rank 1 tensor".
 The rank is defined by amount of indices you need to describe the mathematical object.
 A matrix, can be a rank 2 tensor, as long as it follows the rules of tensor transformation.

 As seen in the image, the tensor is not exactly the vector representation, it is a set of numbers that, given a set of basis vectors, can be used yo reconstruct some coordinate.
 (4,5,0)
 Also, a vector can represent a unit of area perpendicular to it, bearing this in mind, one can interpret the second index of every triplet of vectors in the image as a force acting on a direction to the unit area of the faces of the cube.